 I have become a little old lady hunched over in the driver's seat, my hands white knuckled as I clutch the steering wheel, hoping that nobody honks at me.
 I hate getting onto the freeways here because they are 1. crappy and 2. poorly-designed with 3. left-side entrances.
 Hello blind spot on my right.

 I will take twice as long to go home from dropping Primo off at the airport if it means that I don't have to go on the freeway.
 I am 47 years old and I have almost become that person going 40 in the middle lane with my left turn signal blinking even though I have no intention of changing lanes.
 Oh the anxiety that turn signal causes in the people behind the signaler.

-So I had this cute apartment in Houston and was paying cheap enough rent that I could pay my student loans as well. $183 a month for loan payments, $280 for rent, $50 for car insurance, a hundred or so to my mom for my car payment, throw in some phone and electricity money, and even on $20,000, which did not go nearly as far as I thought it would once the government took its share - boy was that a shock when I got my first paycheck - I almost went to HR to tell them someone had made a big mistake, I had some money left over for food.
+So I had this cute apartment in Big Southern City and was paying cheap enough rent that I could pay my student loans as well. $183 a month for loan payments, $280 for rent, $50 for car insurance, a hundred or so to my mom for my car payment, throw in some phone and electricity money, and even on $20,000, which did not go nearly as far as I thought it would once the government took its share - boy was that a shock when I got my first paycheck - I almost went to HR to tell them someone had made a big mistake, I had some money left over for food.

 Peanut butter sandwiches, but that is food.

 A few doors down from me lived Vincent.